 seen, the proton-proton chain doesn't even produce light in the visible part of

 the spectrum.
 Instead, the high-energy protons and resultant kinetic energy

 produced induces other atoms in the Sun to vibrate and, in turn, release photons

 of many different frequencies, including those in the visible part of the

 spectrum.
 These photons are re-absorbed and re-emitted by adjacent atoms, each,

 on average, slightly closer to the surface of the Sun.
-Finally, after an average
+Finally, after around 100 to 200

 thousand years an atom at the surface of the Sun absorbs and then